 Use V3.2 Speciale when: your workload is math-heavy reasoning, complex code generation, scientific analysis, or any task where chain-of-thought reasoning quality matters more than speed.
 It's the best open-source model for tasks that require multi-step logical reasoning.

-Use Llama 4 Scout instead when: you need ultra-long context (10M tokens vs 128K), lower deployment cost (single GPU vs 8 GPUs), or faster inference speed on simpler tasks.
+Use Llama 4 Scout instead when: you need ultra-long context (10M tokens versus 128K), lower deployment cost (single GPU versus 8 GPUs), or faster inference speed on simpler tasks.

 The open-source model landscape in 2026 gives you real choices.
 V3.2 Speciale is the reasoning champion.
 Llama 4 Scout is the context-length and efficiency champion.
 Pick based on your workload, not hype.